Skip to main content

 Does Skyrizi cause hair loss?

-No, Skyrizi (risankizumab) did not cause hair loss during clinical trials.
-Skyrizi is an injectable medication used for the treatment of plaque psoriasis, psoriatic arthritis, and Crohn’s disease.
+No, Skyrizi (risankizumab) has not been linked to hair loss in clinical trials.
+Skyrizi is an injectable medication used for the treatment of plaque psoriasis, psoriatic arthritis, ulcerative colitis, and Crohn’s disease.

 References